Sathyanagaraj03/youtube_data_harvesting/readme.md

                 - Channel Details
                 -Vedio Details
                 -Comment Details
--Convert gathered Data into some format
+- Convert gathered Data into formated data
--Store the formatted data into an SQL Database -Analyze the Data
+- Store the formatted data into an SQL Database
+- Analyze the Data
--Displays analyzed Result in  the Streamlit Apllication
+- Displays analyzed Result in  the Streamlit Apllication

 ## Installation and Setup